tobykurien/Xtendroid/Xtendroid/docs/index.md

 Parcelables
 -----------

-Currently, the `@AndroidParcelable` is a type-level (read: class) annotation that ensures that all the member fields will be serialized using  the android ```Parcel``` way of serializing stuff.
-All you need to do is just slap the annotation on top of the bean.
+The ```@AndroidParcelable``` annotation ensures that all the member fields of a class can be serialized using the android ```Parcel``` way of serializing stuff.
+All you need to do is just slap the annotation on top of a bean.
 Here's an example:

 ```xtend
 @AndroidParcelable class ParcelableData {